 Mechanism of Action

-NOTE: Due to the Omicron variant being the dominant variant in many parts of the United States, the National Institutes of Health (NIH) has issued a statement to provide guidance on treating nonhospitalized patients with mild to moderate COVID-19 who are at high risk of progressing to severe disease.
+NOTE: The National Institutes of Health (NIH) provides guidance on treating nonhospitalized patients with mild to moderate coronavirus disease 2019 (COVID-19) who are at high risk of progressing to severe disease.
 The NIH recommends using 1 of the following therapeutics:

-NOTE: There may be logistical or supply constraints that make it impossible to offer the available therapy to all eligible patients, making patient triage necessary.
-Health care providers should prioritize their use for patients at highest risk of clinical progression.
+NOTE: Logistical or supply constraints may make it impossible to offer the available therapy to all eligible patients, making patient triage necessary.
+Prioritize use of these therapies for patients at highest risk of clinical progression.
 Information on which individuals might receive the greatest benefit from anti-SARS-CoV-2 therapeutics for treatment or prevention can be obtained from www.covid19treatmentguidelines.nih.gov/therapies/statement-on-patient-prioritization-for-outpatient-therapies.

 NOTE: Due to a lack of clinical benefit, starting molnupiravir in patients who are hospitalized because of COVID-19 is NOT authorized.
-However, should a patient require hospitalization after starting treatment with molnupiravir, the patient may complete the full 5-day regimen at the health care providers discretion.
+However, if hospitalization is required after starting treatment with molnupiravir, the patient may complete the full 5-day regimen at the healthcare providers discretion.
 Additionally, the drug may be used in patients who are hospitalized for a diagnosis other than COVID-19, provided they have mild to moderate COVID-19 and are at high risk for progression to severe disease.

 NOTE: Molnupiravir is NOT authorized for use as pre-exposure or post-exposure prophylaxis to prevent COVID-19.